StevenMayher/431-2021/projectA/submissions.md

-106 | Abhishek Bhardwaj	|	Factors associated with life expectancy in different states 211 | Raunak Nair	& Sid Dugar |	Predictors of Violent Crime in 4 States in the US 112 | (Ava) Cong Fan	|	The Impact of Education and Income On Rates of Adult Obesity 215 | Scarlett He &	Jiayue Yang |	Analysis of four risk factors that contribute to the rate of life expectancy in five states in the US
+106 | Abhishek Bhardwaj	|	Factors associated with life expectancy in different states 211 | Raunak Nair	& Sid Dugar |	Predictors of Violent Crime in 4 States in the US 112 | (Ava) Cong Fan	|	The Impact of Education and Income On Rates of Adult Obesity 113 | Aaron Fletcher	|	Can You Expect to Live Longer if You Live in a Vacation Location?
+215 | Scarlett He &	Jiayue Yang |	Analysis of four risk factors that contribute to the rate of life expectancy in five states in the US
 117 | Kyaw Oo Hla | 		Social Problems associated with Insufficient Sleep 218 | Alan Kiang &	Erika Hutt |	Effect of Education Level on Influenza Vaccination